Mohammad Reza Khalatbari (footballer, born 1983)

+Mohammad Reza Khalatbari (محمدرضا خلعتبری; born 14 September 1983) is an Iranian former professional footballer.
+During his professional football career, he has played as an attacking midfielder, Winger and Forward in the Persian Gulf Pro League, UAE Pro League and Qatar Stars League.
+Khalatbari has scored 5 goals in 60 matches for the Iran national football team.

 Club career

 Early years

-Khalatbari began his career with Shamoushak's youth teams and joined Aboumoslem in the summer of 2004.
+Khalatbari began his career with Shamoushak's youth teams and joined Aboomoslem in the summer of 2004.
 He helped Aboumoslem reach the Hazfi Cup final where they lost to Saba Qom on penalties.

 Zob Ahan

 After two years with Aboumoslem, in July 2006, he signed for Zob Ahan, where he played important matches and led his team to win the Hazfi Cup in June 2009.

-During the Summer of 2009, Khalatbari had a trial at FC Köln, however the manager (Zvonimir Soldo) stated that Khalatbari was "lacking physical strength" and that "he might be a problem in Germany",.
+During the summer of 2009, Khalatbari had a trial at 1.
+FC Köln, however the manager (Zvonimir Soldo) stated that Khalatbari was "lacking physical strength" and that "he might be a problem in Germany".
 He returned after his failed trial to become one of the most influential players in league and ACL in the 2009–10 season, where Zob Ahan reached the Champions League final for the first time in club history.

-Al Gharrafa
+Al-Gharafa

-He left Zob Ahan in June 2011 and signed a contract with Al Gharrafa Qatar.
-After an unsuccessful half-season at Al-Gharrafa, Khalatbari left the club in the winter transfer window.
+He left Zob Ahan in June 2011 and signed a contract with Al-Gharafa.
+After an unsuccessful half-season at Al-Gharafa, Khalatbari left the club in the winter transfer window.

 Al Ain F.C.

-In early 2012, he was moved to Al Ain F.C.,A successful loan from Al Gharafa He Scored 3 goals in 17 caps for Al Ain F.C.
+In early 2012, he was moved to Al Ain F.C.; a successful loan from Al Gharafa, he Scored 3 goals in 17 caps for Al Ain F.C.